 Partnerships and collaborations are setting the foundation for continued Blugold excellence and regional quality of life.
-Working with community partners, UW-Eau Claire is involved in two major community projects, the Pablo Center at the Confluence and the Sonnentag Event and Recreation Complex, as well as a new Visitor Center and Admissions building.
+Working with community partners, UW-Eau Claire is involved in two major community projects, the Pablo Center at the Confluence and the Sonnentag Complex, as well as a new Visitor Center and Admissions building.

 "We can help you leave a lasting legacy that reflects your personality and your passion." —Kimera Way, President, UW-Eau Claire Foundation

 This unique public-private collaboration in support of the arts will showcase the vibrant local arts scene, cultivate emerging creative talent and attract national artists to Eau Claire.
 The Confluence will also offer more opportunities for the community to experience the extraordinary talents of UW-Eau Claire students and distinguished faculty — many of whom are world-class artists in their own right.